Skip to content

 Higher-spec Meganes include what Renault calls ‘context-aware’ adaptive cruise control.
 This means that the cruise control system, when engaged, can slow you down for bends or junctions.
 You’ll either find it immensely helpful or quite frustrating, so it’s worth taking one for a test-drive to see how you find the system.
 And it’s not quite clever enough that you can fall asleep at the wheel, sorry.

 Even on the Megane’s massive wheels, the ride quality remains strong.
 It’s comfortable and the big jolts are smoothed off well, and you’ll hear the impacts more than you’ll feel them.
+The damping feels expensive, with the Megane settling down very quickly after a bump.

 You’ll probably need the standard-fit reversing camera, because the pinched rear windscreen doesn’t do much for backwards visibility.
+The camera quality was improved for 2025 and newer cars – older models don't offer the camera resolution you might expect given how slick the screens are.

 You may also be interested in